nurkiewicz/brainfuck.clj/README.md

 Last time we developed [brainfuck interpreter in Clojure](http://nurkiewicz.blogspot.com/2013/10/brainfuck-in-clojure-part-i-interpreter.html).
 This time we will write a compiler.
 Compilation has two advantages over interpretation: the resulting program tends to be faster and source program is lost/obscured in binary.
 It turns out that a [brainfuck](http://en.wikipedia.org/wiki/Brainfuck) compiler (to any assembly/bytecode) is not really that complex - brainfuck is very low level and similar to typical CPU architectures (chunk of mutable memory, modified one cell at a time).
 Thus we will go for something slightly different.
 Instead of producing JVM bytecode (which some [already did](https://github.com/joegallo/brainfuck/blob/master/src/brain/fuck.clj)) we shall write a Clojure macro that will generate code equivalent to any brainfuck program.
 In other words we will produce Clojure source equivalent to brainfuck source - at compile time.

 This task is actually more challenging because idiomatic Clojure is much different from idiomatic brainfuck (if such thing as "*idiomatic brainfuck*" ever existed).
+Let's first think how such a Clojure code could look like and then write generator/translator.
 In essence every brainfuck program is a sequence of steps, each mutating state (or producing new state based on the current one).
 For example (please refer to [brainfuck language overview](http://esolangs.org/wiki/Brainfuck#Language_overview) if you haven't yet, there are just 8 commands) the translation from "`++>-<`" in brainfuck to Clojure might look like this:

     (let [state {:ptr 0, :cells [0N]}]
       (-> state